UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/tudor.arhir/index.md

 # Breathalyzer
-A breathalyzer which detects the alcohol in the air.
+A breathalyzer which detects the alcohol in the blown air.

 :::info